April 18, 2024

 This may sound basic, but a tripped circuit breaker can shut the whole system down.
 Your air conditioner’s fan needs that electrical current to keep it spinning.
 Circuit breakers are designed to trip when they detect electrical overloads or short circuits, which protects your home’s electrical system from damage.

 When this happens, first locate your home’s electrical panel and check for tripped breakers.
 If you find one, reset it by switching it off and back on.
 If the breaker continues to trip repeatedly, it is a sign of a serious electrical problem.
-Shut the system off and call a professional HVAC technician from Beltway Air Conditioning & Heating to help you.
+Shut the system off and call a professional HVAC technician from Beltway Air Conditioning, Heating, & Plumbing to help you.

 4. Frozen Evaporator Coil